 He regularly speaks at programs for tax-exempt organizations.

-Prior to joining Arnold & Porter, Mr. Kosaras was an in-house attorney at the Council on Foundations in Washington, DC, and the director of a multiyear grant project to implement the Council's program on governance and accountability practices for grantmakers.
+Prior to joining the firm, Mr. Kosaras was an in-house attorney at the Council on Foundations in Washington, DC, and the director of a multiyear grant project to implement the Council's program on governance and accountability practices for grantmakers.
 He also spent two years as a research assistant at Harvard University's Hauser Center for Nonprofit Organizations, assisting Marion R. Fremont-Smith in the completion of her book, "Governing Nonprofit Organizations: Federal and State Law and Regulation" (Harvard University Belknap Press 2004).

 - Public charity in establishing international operations, including compliance policies for private and government funding.